 Complete this table to show any negative impacts identified for service users and/or staff from protected groups, and planned actions mitigate them.

-Protected characteristic Action owner Date for completion Negative impact Mitigating action(s) Access to their existing local Investigating individuals affected Joan Redding, April 2021 Disability library services; travel to larger for each of the 5 libraries May 2021 Implement a service reduction with library Follow-up after Survey: 198 community partner (shared building) to ensure residents with a respondents (approx. 8% of all respondents) told us they had a disability could continue to use library service and access disability which limited them to some degree, 47 limited a lot.
-213 (9% overall) respondents told us they could not travel to their nearest alternative library.
+Protected characteristic Negative impact Mitigating action(s) Action owner Date for completion Disability Access to their existing local library Investigating individuals affected for Joan Redding, April 2021 services; travel to larger library each of the 5 libraries May 2021 Follow up after Survey: 198 Reducing opening hours by 21% respondents (approx. 8% of all would be a mitigation; there would be respondents) told us they had a an open library in North/Central/South disability which limited them to some every day excluding Sunday. degree, 47 limited a lot.
+Regular activities would be 213 (9% overall) respondents told us concentrated on open days. they could not travel to their nearest alternative library.
 Of those, 13%had a disability.
-If they could not use their local library they would not be able to access the activities and volunteering opportunities. volunteering and activities, looking to enhance the offer to disabled residents.
-Home Library Service (books delivered to homes) is an option for residents with a disability who cannot travel to a library.
-Race Possible disproportionate impact on BAME communities in Broad Green and South Norwood, without local alternatives.
-Respondents say a reduction in library services would worsen existing deprivation for these communities Libraries Consultation and webinars; Implement a community managed option with local partner to ensure residents of all races continue to use library service and access volunteering and activities, looking to enhance the offer to residents living in deprived areas or on low incomes.
-Joan Redding, Liz Hollowood April 2021 May 2021 Sex (gender) Possible disproportionate impact on women who are larger group of active users Follow-up after survey: 71% of respondents were women; Of the respondents who said they could not travel to their nearest library if services were closed or reduced, 94 were women (most aged 31 - 40) and 41 were men.
-Libraries consultation and webinars Implement a community managed option with local partner to ensure residents of all genders continue to use library services and access volunteering and activities, looking to enhance the offer to deprived residents.
-See impact under Age and Maternity Joan Redding, April 2021 May 2021
+If they could not use their local library they would not be able to access the activities and volunteering opportunities.
+Open+ technology would allow extending unstaffed open hours in selected libraries Home Library Service (books delivered to homes) is an option for residents with a disability who cannot travel to a library.
+Race Possible disproportionate impact on closure of Broad Green Library under review Follow up after survey: There would be a disproportionate impact on ethnic groups/ communities in Broad Green and South Norwood, without local alternatives.
+Respondents suggested closure of these libraries would worsen existing deprivation for these communities Libraries Consultation and webinars; Reducing opening hours by 21% would be a mitigation; there would be an open library in North/Central/South every day excluding Sunday.
+Regular activities would be concentrated on open days.
+Open+ technology would allow extending unstaffed open hours in selected libraries Joan Redding, Liz Hollowood April 2021 May 2021 Sex (gender) Possible disproportionate impact on women who are larger group of active users Follow up after survey: 71% of respondents were women; Of the respondents who said they could not travel to their nearest library, 94 were women (most aged 31 - 40) and 41 were men.
+Libraries consultation and webinars Reducing opening hours by 21% would be a mitigation; there would be an open library in North/Central/South every day excluding Sunday.
+Regular activities would be concentrated on open days.
+Joan Redding, April 2021 May 2021